maximelenormand/GIS-MCDA-OWA/README.md

 If you use this code, please cite:

-Billaud *et al.* (2020) [Comprehensive decision-strategy space exploration for efficient territorial planning strategies.](https://arxiv.org/abs/1911.11460) *Computers, Environment and Urban Systems* (in press).
+Billaud *et al.* (2020) [Comprehensive decision-strategy space exploration for efficient territorial planning strategies.](https://www.sciencedirect.com/science/article/pii/S0198971520302490) *Computers, Environment and Urban Systems* 83, 101516.

 If you need help, find a bug, want to give me advice or feedback, please contact me!
 You can reach me at maxime.lenormand[at]inrae.fr